SPGryphons/GryphonCTF2018-Challenges/challenges/sanity/Art_Project/README.md

 ## Question Text

-The school holidays are almost over but I still haven’t completed my art project.
+The school holidays are almost over but I still havenâ€™t completed my art project.

-Rushing homework at the end of the holidays seems like tradition to me …
+Rushing homework at the end of the holidays seems like tradition to me â€¦

 The flag is somewhere amongst the uncompleted pictures, try your best to find it.